hecko/rfm12b-linux/README.md

 **Raspberry Pi — Raspbian**

 1. Install the kernel sources for your running kernel, either manually or by using a script such as this: [https://gist.github.com/azbesthu/3893319](https://gist.github.com/azbesthu/38933
-2. Open the `rfm12b_config.h` file, read it carefully and edit the settings to your liking.
+2. Create the `rfm12b_config.h` file by copying from `rfm12b_config.h.dist`, read it carefully and edit the settings to your liking.
 Be especially sure to correctly choose the board you are building for.
 3. Clone this repository and run `make`
 4. Make sure that the RFM12B module is connect
 5. Load the kernel driver for the SPI interface: `sudo modprobe spi-bcm2708`